Linkta-org/core/.github/docs/MVP_SYSTEM_DESIGN_DOCUMENTATION.md

 - **Secure Communication:** HTTPS will be used for all client-server communications to ensure data confidentiality and integrity.

 ## Testing Strategy
-- **Unit Testing:** Individual components and modules will be tested using Jest, React Testing Library to ensure they function as expected in isolation.
+- **Unit Testing:** Individual components and modules will be tested using Vitest, React Testing Library to ensure they function as expected in isolation.
 - **Integration Testing:** Integration tests will be performed to verify the proper functioning of component interactions and workflows.
 - **End-to-End Testing:** Cypress will be used for end-to-end testing to simulate user interactions and validate the system's behavior from the user's perspective.
-> To be decided:
-**Performance and Load Testing:** Performance and load testing will be conducted to identify performance bottlenecks, optimize code, and ensure the application can handle expected user traffic.
+- **Performance and Load Testing:** Performance and load testing will be conducted to identify performance bottlenecks, optimize code, and ensure the application can handle expected user traffic.
-**Accessibility Testing:** Accessibility testing will be performed to ensure the application adheres to WCAG accessibility guidelines, including testing for keyboard navigation, color contrast, and screen reader compatibility.
+- **Accessibility Testing:** Accessibility testing will be performed to ensure the application adheres to WCAG accessibility guidelines, including testing for keyboard navigation, color contrast, and screen reader compatibility.
-**Security Testing:** Security testing, including penetration testing and vulnerability scanning, will be conducted to identify and mitigate security risks.
+- **Security Testing:** Security testing, including penetration testing and vulnerability scanning, will be conducted to identify and mitigate security risks.
 Security best practices, such as input validation, rate limiting, and secure headers, will be implemented.

-**Key Component Testing**
->_Work in progress_

-**User Authentication and Authorization**
-- Test user authentication flow (signup, login, logout, password reset) with Firebase Authentication
-- Test OAuth integration with Firebase Authentication
-- Test Firebase ID token verification for securing API endpoints
-- Test authorization mechanisms and access to protected routes/components

-**UserInput Submission and Processing**
-- Test server-side input sanitization
-- Test LLM integration for processing UserInput and generating LinktaFlow
-- Test the mechanism to ensure the generated LinktaFlow adheres to the desired format
-- Test storage and retrieval of UserInput and generated LinktaFlow
-- End-to-end testing of UserInput submission, processing, and LinktaFlow generation flow

-**LinktaFlow Visualization and Interaction**
-- Test CRUD operations for nodes (Create, Update, Delete)
-- Test drag-and-drop functionality for node movement
-- Test visual feedback (node highlighting) on hover or selection
-- Test integration between frontend and backend for LinktaFlow visualization and interaction
-- End-to-end testing of user interactions with LinktaFlow visualization (node creation, update, deletion, drag-and-drop)

-**User Management and Settings**
-- Test retrieval of LinktaFlows associated with a user
-- Test updating user profile information with Firebase Authentication
-- Test integration between frontend and backend for retrieving and updating user information and LinktaFlows
-- End-to-end testing of user flows for managing LinktaFlows and updating profile

 ## Deployment and DevOps
 - **Deployment:** Linkta will be deployed on Google Cloud Platform (GCP) using Firebase Hosting.